The Hilton Honors American Express Business Card review

 One of the upsides to the Hilton Honors program is the range of redemption options, especially when compared to similar programs like Marriott Bonvoy.

-You can use points to book free nights, experiences (like dining, concerts, etc.), rental cars and Lyft rides.
+You can use the points you earn alongside the 130,000 earned from the welcome offer to book free nights, experiences (like dining, concerts, etc.), rental cars and Lyft rides.
 Alternatively, you can shop with points through the Hilton portal and Amazon.com, or transfer points to other accounts or partner travel programs.

-As a hotel credit card though, your best value will probably be booking complimentary nights.
+As a hotel credit card, your best value will probably be booking complimentary nights.
 Points can either cover the entire stay, or you can use cash to pay the remainder.